godliver/godliver.github.io/_pages/talks.md

 ### Invited talk at Instituto Cervantes, Utrecht, Netherlands
 Sept 2022 <br>
-I was invited to give a talk about me and my research work in the session “Mujeres también hacen ciencia” / Women also do science by the association of Spanish researchers in the Netherlands (CENL). <u><a href="https://twitter.com/eTalaveraM/status/1573695776383012866?s=20&t=dAFbPB59r9snPMSXMrHWcQ">Pictures</a></u> <br>
+I was invited to give a talk about me and my research work in the session “Mujeres también hacen ciencia” / Women also do science by the association of Spanish researchers in the Netherlands (CENL). <a href="https://twitter.com/eTalaveraM/status/1573695776383012866?s=20&t=dAFbPB59r9snPMSXMrHWcQ">Pictures</a> <br>

 ### Invited Talk at Voxar Labs, Universidad Federal de Pernambuco, Brasil